technology-toolbox/website/content/blog/jjameson/2009/10/09/formatting-code-for-my-blog.md

 ---
-title: "Formatting Code for My Blog"
+title: Formatting Code for My Blog
 date: 2009-10-09T06:46:00-06:00
 excerpt:
   "It occurred to me this morning that while I previously shared some details on